pepfar-datim/MERTide-Public/README.md

 In order to run MERtide, you only need Python 3.x with these libraries, most of which should be installed by default: base64, collections, copy, csv, defaultdict, getopt, hashlib, json, operator, os, random, re, requests, string, sys, urllib, xml, zipfile, and zlib.

+You will need your `/opt/dhis2/dish.json` to contain the admin user/password info for your DHIS2 instance.
+A template file exists in the repo

+The proper data elements and category option combos must exist in your targeted DHIS2 instance for MERTide to run.
+For this repo upload `public_metadata.xml` found in the samples folder.

 To run MERtide, use a command like this:
 ```
 python3 mertide.py -i controlfile.csv -d disaggs/